 Course Retake Policy

-On the recommendation of the student's graduate committee or major advisor, a student may retake one course to improve his/her grade point average.
-The original grade in the course will remain on the transcript but will not be used in the calculation of the GPA once the repeat has been recorded.
-A course retake form must be submitted to the Graduate School during the semester the course is retaken.
+On the recommendation of a student's graduate committee or advisor, a student may retake one course throughout the entire degree program to improve the grade point average (GPA).
+The original grade in the course will remain on the transcript, but it will be excluded from the calculation of the GPA once the retake has been recorded.
+The Course Retake Form must be submitted to the Graduate School during the semester the course is retaken.
 The course to be repeated to improve academic standing must be retaken as soon as possible, normally the next semester it is offered.

 Academic and research integrity are critical to high standards in graduate education.
 Incidents of academic or research misconduct will incur sanctions as defined in the Academic Integrity Policy (ACAF-PRO-012).